 On a per-GB basis, you won't find any other cloud storage as affordable as this.
 So if you manage a sizeable image library, this could be your best bet.
-Amateur or professional photographers shooting in Raw format may find IDrive particularly appealing due to the format's large file sizes.
+Photographers shooting in RAW format will find IDrive particularly appealing due to the format's large file sizes.

 Security is another strength, with comprehensive encryption of data both when it is in transit and when resting on iDrive's servers.
 Although it isn’t end-to-end encryption (such as that used on Microsoft’s Vault), it still far surpasses the security policies of Google Photos.

-In short, if you are going to be impacted by the end of unlimited storage on Google Photos and are worried about their ambiguous security and privacy policies, then iDrive might be your best alternative.
-Enormous storage capacity with top-quality encryption at low cost makes IDrive one of the best Google Photos alternatives around.
+In short, if you miss the unlimited storage on Google Photos and are worried about their ambiguous security and privacy policies, then iDrive is your best alternative.
+Enormous storage capacity with top-quality encryption at low cost makes IDrive the best Google Photos alternative overall.

 Worried about the security of your photos?
 Then rest easy with pCloud, the most secure of all the platforms reviewed on this list.
-This will matter to you if you want to ensure your photo library is only seen by you and those you choose, you won't find finer.
+If you want to ensure your photo library is only seen by you and those you choose, you won't find finer.

-Everyone, but particularly those working in creative industries in which images are part of your livelihood and clients trust you with the privacy of their data, will especially appreciate a cloud storage platform that provides encrypted storage. pCloud provides its premium Crypto customers with end-to-end encryption for all files.
-Unmatched by any other platform in this buying guide, this means that no one, not even the pCloud team, can access your images.
-The optional pCloud Crypto add-on costs $47.88 per year.
+Those working in creative industries, where images are part of your livelihood and clients trust you with the privacy of their data, will especially appreciate a cloud storage platform that provides encrypted storage. pCloud provides its premium Crypto customers with end-to-end encryption for all files.
+This means that no one, not even the pCloud team, can access your images.

 If you trust Google to look after your photos, chances are you'll be attracted to a service from a fellow tech giant.
-In which case, Microsoft OneDrive is well worth considering.
-Although not specifically designed for storing photos and videos, it's a good all-round performer.
-There are very few areas where Microsoft OneDrive doesn't perform well.
+In which case, Microsoft OneDrive is worth considering.
+While it's not specifically designed for storing photos and videos, there are very few areas where Microsoft OneDrive doesn't perform well.
 It's secure, feature-rich, and has apps for all operating systems, including iOS and macOS, so even if you use Apple Devices, OneDrive is a worthy choice.